FictionFics/RepoCool/README.md

 - Bitwarden (Password manager) I used a Vaultwarden docker but I changed the database, the default image use SQL Lite, I changed for one that could escalate better (Postgress)
 - Wireguard (VPN Server)
 - Nging Proxy manager (Reverse Proxy or Load Balancer)
+- Pi-hole (DNS PROXY)

 **Future Services that I want to add:**